smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ① Returns to the query editor.

-② Go to the Create Table Template page to create a table template.
+② Go to the "Create Table Template" page to create a new table template.

 ③ You can enter a table template name to find the table template you want.